 *Please read further for more detail on how to make our parks more accessible and community driven!

 Equal Access to Parks

 Here in Minneapolis, we are losing many of our ash trees to emerald ash-borer — an insect that destroys these trees.
 Currently, over one-fifth (over 40,000 out of 200,000) of the trees that the Park Board cares for are ash trees, most of which will eventually succumb to the emerald ash-borer.
 We must do what we can to protect the healthy trees, but I will also support the Park Board’s efforts to replace diseased trees with other species as a way to slow the bug.
-Additionally, I will ensure that 100 new trees are planted in District 3, both to replace the trees lost and also expand the natural beauty of our parks.
+Additionally, I will ensure that 100 new native trees are planted in District 3, both to replace the trees lost and also expand the natural beauty of our parks and boulevards.

 Our parks are important meeting places, but not knowing what is happening in them is a barrier to use.
 I think we can do a better job communicating what community events and other services are being offered.
 That is why I want to see large, comprehensive information broads at all parks in District 3 and throughout the city.
 These will list all events and services offered throughout the year, allowing for residents plan more effectively for what our parks are delivering to our communities.

 Our parks are some of the best places for friends and family to come together and spend time with one another.
 I want to encourage this as Park Commissioner in District 3 with the expansion of after school programs, increased youth development funding as well as creating more community centered recreational opportunities for aging and elderly residents.
 (Have you heard of Pickle Ball?)
 The more people we involve in our parks, the richer our communities will be.